OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 1. Nothing, they're updated without notification
 2. We can notify the user that a train schedule is outdated:
-    - Nothing can be done except acknoledge the change
+    - Nothing can be done except acknowledge the change
     - We can not check what changed between the old and new version
     - We can not know the cause of this change (RS, Infra, Algorithms...)